bblodfon/useful-doc/linux.md

 export EXEC_HOME
 ```

-Then, with `echo $JAVA_HOME` it's gonna be known to the whole system!
+Then, with `echo $EXEC_HOME` it's gonna be known to the whole system!

 ## vim remove trailing whitespaces